trentslutzky/surge-torrent-streaming/README.md

 - [MPV](https://mpv.io/)

-If you want to use Surge, there is a Linux Appimage in the releases.
+If you want to use Surge, there is a Linux Appimage in [releases](https://github.com/trentslutzky/surge-torrent-streaming/releases).
 Or you can clone this repo and do whatever with it.

 ## Find a torrent in seconds: